makuto/Liked-Saved-Image-Downloader/README.md

 Reddit User Image Scraper
 --------------------------

-Use this ~~shitty~~ awesome Python 2 script I whipped up ~~in an hour~~ over a couple months of sporadic development to download all of your reddit saved and upvoted/liked images to disk.
+Use this awesome Python 2 script to download all of your reddit saved and upvoted/liked images/imgur albums to disk.

 Make sure you have PRAW, jsonpickle, and ImgurPython installed:
 `pip install praw ImgurPython jsonpickle`